poenmasem/GetPrivacy/README.md

   - [Tutorial](https://amiaopensource.github.io/ffmprovisr/)

+- [StaxRip](https://github.com/staxrip/staxrip) - StaxRip is a multiformat video encoding application.
+With StaxRip you can easily convert your DVD's and many more formats into MPEG-4 like XviD, x264/H264/AVC, x265/H265/HEVC, VP9.

+- [VidCoder](https://vidcoder.net/) - VidCoder is an open-source DVD/Blu-ray ripping and video transcoding application for Windows.
+It uses HandBrake as its encoding engine.

 - [MystiQ](https://github.com/swl-x/MystiQ) - MystiQ is a GUI for FFmpeg, a powerful media converter.

 - [Ciano](https://github.com/robertsanseries/ciano) - A multimedia file converter focused on simplicity.
 Convert videos, music and pictures with the best possible experience.